SaveAFox Rescue: Media presence

 SaveAFox also maintains a social media presence, and Mikayla Raines launched a YouTube channel in 2009 that was later used to document the SaveAFox rescue.
 The channel has over 2 million YouTube subscribers as of June 2025.
 Multiple of the channel's videos have gone viral, attracting national media attention to the rescue. and individual foxes of Raines' and the rescue's have garnered popularity in their own right.
 One such video released during the COVID-19 pandemic, of a male fox named Finnegan that, when petted by Raines, made noises that sounded like laughter, was particularly popular.
 Another video from the channel, released in December 2021, attracted national media attention to the rescue.
 Esmae and Mala, a pair of black-and-white bonded foxes from the sanctuary, also went viral in June 2022, as online viewers dubbed the two "lesbian goth foxes".

 Audio from foxes at the rescue have been used in the sound design of the video game Overwatch 2 (2023) and the animated film The Wild Robot (2024).
+After Raines' death, Infuse Studio collaborated with SaveAFox to include some of the foxes at SaveAFox as playable characters in downloadable content in the 2025 video game Spirit of the North 2, with revenue from the content given to SaveAFox to support their fur farm rescues.